Saturday Sun (Vance Joy song)

-"Saturday Sun" is a song by Australian singer-songwriter Vance Joy and released on 1 February 2018 as the fourth single from Joy's second studio album Nation of Two.
+"Saturday Sun" is a song by Australian singer-songwriter Vance Joy and was released on 1 February 2018 as the fourth single from Joy's second studio album Nation of Two.

-Joy explains “I wrote this last year when I was in Malibu.
+Joy explains "I wrote this last year when I was in Malibu.
 I guess it’s about meeting someone really great and not wanting to miss the chance of seeing them again.
 When I was writing this song, I was travelling from my little AirBnB in Venice Beach to the studio in Malibu and I got to drive my car on this beautiful stretch of coastal highway and I think that drive inspired some of the lyrics."

 An acoustic version of the song was released on 4 May 2018.

 A Luca Schreiner version of the song was released on 8 June 2018 and a Ryan Riback version on 6 July 2018.

-Video
+Music video

 The video was released on 12 April 2018.